 Regular Dentist Appointments

-Solutions like dental implants or dentures are available for suitable candidates but these should be used more as a last resort than a simple replacement for lost teeth.
+Solutions like dental implants or dentures are available for suitable candidates but these should be used more as a last resort than a simple replacement for lost permanent teeth.